monkey-krk/LifeDojo/README.md

 DONE - Front-page splash - essential to make it feel like a real website.

-Log in.
+DONE - Log in.
 Essential to get them started.

 Choose a program.
 Needed for their initial log in.